|Academic Search Complete

 Online access to the most significant British pamphlets from the 19th century held in UK research libraries.
 Focus is on the political, economic and social issues of the time.

 |Opposing Viewpoints in Context

 The premier full-text resource covering today’s hottest social issues, from Terrorism to Endangered Species, Stem Cell Research to Gun Control.
 Drawing on acclaimed series published by Greenhaven Press and other Gale imprints; brings together all the information that’s needed to fully understand an issue: pro and con viewpoint articles, reference articles that provide context, full-text magazines, academic journals, and newspapers, primary source documents, government and organizational statistics, multimedia, including images and podcasts, links to hand-selected web sites, and more!
+Thanks to MeL.
 How to export to RefWorks

 |Political Science: SAGE Full Text

 Full-text of 29 journals covering general political science topics, American government and politics, political sociology, comparative politics, policy studies, political communication, peace / conflict studies, presidential studies, political theory and philosophy, international relations, and area studies.
 How to export to RefWorks

 Project Muse provides full-text access to the content from over 400 scholarly journals in the humanities and the social sciences.
 How to export to RefWorks

 The Statistical Abstract of the United States Online is the standard summary of statistics on the social, political, and economic organization of the United States – including vital and health statistics.
 It is also designed to serve as a guide to other statistical publications and sources, both in print and on the Web.